 Virtual Training Overview

-Youth Scholars will have the opportunity to participate in the three day virtual training to prepare them for their World AIDS Day community projects.
+Youth Scholars will have the opportunity to participate in virtual trainings to prepare them for their World AIDS Day community projects.

-The virtual trainings are conducted in closed sessions during USCHA.
 Youth Initiative scholars will be given key tools and skills needed to partner with local HIV organizations.
 This dynamic partnership increases youth visibility and programming directed for young people.
 Through their community organizations and partnerships, scholars will conduct a mini youth needs assessment on the needs of youth accessing HIV care and prevention services in their community (May – August).
-Youth scholars will use the results of the needs assessment and design an HIV-related project for World AIDS Day (December 1).
+Youth scholars will use the results of the needs assessment to design an HIV-related project for World AIDS Day (December 1).
 Projects will be based on the youth scholars’ interests in HIV care and/or prevention.
 YI scholars must play a significant leadership role in their World AIDS Day Project (September-December).